Disconnect 360

-Supported by Digital Luxembourg, the Chamber of Commerce of Luxembourg, the Chamber of Employees of Luxembourg, the Ministry of State, the Ministry of Labour, Employment and Social and Solidarity Economy, as well as the European Union and the European Social Fund
+Project supported by Digital Luxembourg, the Chamber of Commerce of the Grand Duchy of Luxembourg, the Luxembourg Chamber of Employees, the Ministry of State - Department of Media, Connectivity and Digital Policy (SMC), Ministry of Labour, European Union and the European Social Fund.

 In 2019, IMS tackled this issue with the "Info Flow Savvy" project dedicated to information overload and hyperconnection, complemented by actions concerning remote management and the reflection on introducing a Luxembourgish right to disconnect.